NYUCCL/psiTurk/doc/migrating.rst

 Migration technical considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below are notable differences between psiTurk 2 and psiTurk 3.
+Below are some notable technical differences between psiTurk 2 and psiTurk 3.

 No More Secure Ad Server
 ------------------------